thomaspinckney3/cs4501/Project1.md

     exit
     tp@devel:~$

-This tells Docker to create a new container from the tp33/django image and create a hosts entry named db that references the IP address used by the mysql container.
+This tells Docker to create a new container from the `tp33/django` image and create a hosts entry named `db` that references the IP address used by the mysql container.

 When you exit a container it's disk image persists allowing you to restart it later.
-You can re-start your web container with 'docker start web' and then re-attach an interactive session to it with 'docker attach web'.
+You can re-start your web container with 'docker start web' and then re-attach an interactive session to it with `docker attach web`.

-If you want to remove a container, use 'docker rm'.
-If you want to remove an image, use 'docker rmi'.
+If you want to remove a container, use `docker rm`.
+If you want to remove an image, use `docker rmi`.
 Once you remove a container, any changes that you made inside of it are gone.

 The way that you can persist data between container invocations is to